mirakl/redux-lists/readme.md

 #### Files description

-- **postActions.js**
+- **articleActions.js**

 If you are familiar to redux, you know what this is.
 If you don't, you should learn how [redux](https://redux.js.org/) works first.

-- **postSelectors.js**
+- **articleSelectors.js**

 Contains functions (*memoized*) that go through the redux state-tree to get information in it.

-- **PostList.js**
+- **ArticleList.js**

-A react component that fetches and renders a list of posts.
+A react component that fetches and renders a list of articles.

-- **PostPage.js**
+- **ArticlePage.js**

-A react component that fetches and renders a blog post page.
+A react component that fetches and renders a blog article page.

-#### postActions and postSelectors
+#### articleActions and articleSelectors

-In `postActions`, we create the `setPostList` and `updatePosts` *redux-lists* actions.
+In `articleActions`, we create the `setArticleList` and `updateArticles` *redux-lists* actions.

 `getActionCreators` takes two parameters, the first being the **namespace** and the second being an options object.

-Indeed, the model's objects (here the posts) are going to be stored in the state tree `@@redux-lists/namespace` (here `@@redux-lists/POSTS`).
+Indeed, the model's objects (here the articles) are going to be stored in the state tree `@@redux-lists/namespace` (here `@@redux-lists/ARTICLES`).

-Because of this, we also need to create the redux-lists postSelectors in giving it the **namespace** they will have to look in: `getSelectors('POSTS')`.
+Because of this, we also need to create the redux-lists articleSelectors in giving it the **namespace** they will have to look in: `getSelectors('ARTICLES')`.

-#### PostList workflow
+#### ArticleList workflow

-When the `PostList` component is mounted, an AJAX request is performed to get the `posts` from the server.
+When the `ArticleList` component is mounted, an AJAX request is performed to get the `articles` from the server.

-When this request is fulfilled, we store those posts in a **list** called `'ALL'` in dispatching `setPostList` action.
+When this request is fulfilled, we store those articles in a **list** called `'ALL'` in dispatching `setArticleList` action.

-> Note: We will see how this list is structured in the redux state-tree right after, just keep in mind that we store the posts in a named list for now.
+> Note: We will see how this list is structured in the redux state-tree right after, just keep in mind that we store the articles in a named list for now.

 The state-tree gets updated, the `mapStateToProps` function is called.
-We use the `postsListSelector` to get the posts we stored in redux. `postsListSelector` takes the redux `state` and the `listName` we stored the posts in.
+We use the `articlesListSelector` to get the articles we stored in redux. `articlesListSelector` takes the redux `state` and the `listName` we stored the articles in.

-The posts are passed to our `PostList` and they are rendered in the UI.
+The articles are passed to our `ArticleList` and they are rendered in the UI.

-#### PostPage workflow
+#### ArticlePage workflow

-Firstly, let's consider that the user has previously rendered the previous `PostList` to access to the `PostPage`.
+Firstly, let's consider that the user has previously rendered the previous `ArticleList` to access to the `ArticlePage`.

-When the `PostPage` component is getting mounted, `mapStateToProps` function is called.
-Since we already have some information about the post in the redux store (label, quick description), the `postByIdSelector` finds them.
+When the `ArticlePage` component is getting mounted, `mapStateToProps` function is called.
+Since we already have some information about the article in the redux store (label, quick description), the `articleByIdSelector` finds them.

-It means that the PostPage can render instantly and prepare the user for the rest of the information to be fetched if you want to.
+It means that the ArticlePage can render instantly and prepare the user for the rest of the information to be fetched if you want to.

-When `PostPage` is mounted, an AJAX request is performed to get the `post` full information (it's content for instance).
+When `ArticlePage` is mounted, an AJAX request is performed to get the `article` full information (it's content for instance).

-When this request is fulfilled, we update the post already stored in redux in dispatching the `updatePosts` action.
+When this request is fulfilled, we update the article already stored in redux in dispatching the `updateArticles` action.

 The state-tree gets updated, the `mapStateToProps` function is called.
-Our `postByIdSelector` gets our post with the new information we just fetched and `PostPage` re-renders.
+Our `articleByIdSelector` gets our article with the new information we just fetched and `ArticlePage` re-renders.

 ### Redux state-tree sample